WFB Pairing

 A radio link is a local thing.
 The pair key only needs to be known by the two endpoints that share air time.
 Routing pairing through a cloud round-trip adds latency, points of failure, and an internet dependency the radio link itself does not have.
 The agent generates and exchanges the WFB pair key on the local radio whenever it can.
 The cloud relay learns about the pair after the fact and uses it for the higher-level fleet-management features (status, command queues, video relay), not for the link itself.First-boot auto-bind

-A fresh drone agent and a fresh ground agent that come online on overlapping channels go through this sequence without any operator action:Key generation
+A fresh drone agent and a fresh ground agent that come online on overlapping channels go through this sequence without any operator action:1

 The first node to come up runs

-wfb_keygen and produces a 64-byte libsodium key.
-The key is written to the local pair store (/etc/ados/wfb/pair.key, mode 0600).Local advertisement
+wfb_keygen and produces a libsodium keypair.
+The keys are written to the local pair store under /etc/ados/wfb/ (mode 0600): the drone keeps tx.key, the ground station keeps rx.key.2

 The node advertises a pair offer over the configured WFB channel.
 The advertisement carries the key and a role tag (drone or ground station).